veniamin-ilmer/mastercard-challenge/README.md

 Note that the information saved is only one layer deep of connections.
 Functions checking for connections would need to recurse through the layers to find deeper connections.
-If the function takes too long to recurse, we might save a cached version of the deep connections.

 Note that everything is saved in lowercase to compare ignoring case.